...they are not invited to the wedding.

 "Well, we can't/won't travel without the kids"

 Consider the option of hiring babysitters to look after the little ones, but realize that many parents are not comfortable leaving their children in the care of sitters that they are not familiar with, especially in an unusual setting.
 Another option is to suggest that parents bring along their own sitter or an "in-law" and if budget allows, offer to pay for their accommodations.
+Make every attempt to remain positive and civil if you indeed come up against family pressure or the guilt trip to change your plans.
+Most often, parents are desperately in need of a fun day/night out without their kids and really appreciate the opportunity to socialize and celebrate with the grown-ups!

 Whether your plans are kid-friendly or adults-only or someplace in between, keeping your plans clear and honest with your family and friends will make the conversation easier and hopefully less stressful.